xiaoyingpu/xiaoyingpu.github.io/_pages/home.md

 - 05/2019: CHI 2019 in Glasgow, UK!
 Presenting a poster about preregistration.
 - 04/2019: participated in the CRA-W Grad Cohort in Chicago.
-- 03/2019: will start a summer internship at the National Renewable Energy Laboratory (NREL) in Golden, CO.
+- 03/2019: will spend the summer at the National Renewable Energy Laboratory (NREL) in Golden, CO.

 <!-- ![Bucknell computing center]({{ "/assets/img/cover.jpeg" | absolute_url }})   -->
 <!--